AIGODLIKE/ComfyUI-BlenderAI-node/README.md

-# ComfyUI-BlenderAI-node
+# Introduction
 This is and addon for using [ComfyUI](https://github.com/comfyanonymous/ComfyUI) in Blender.
 To convert ComfyUI nodes into Blender nodes, you can use comfyui inside the blender without switching between softwares.
-## Introduction
+## Features

-- Automatically conver ComfyUI nodes to Blender nodes
+- Convert ComfyUI nodes to Blender nodes
-- Can edit launch arguments in n-panel/addon menu, or just link to a running comfyui process
+- Edit launch arguments in n-panel/addon menu, or just link to a running comfyui process
 - Special Blender nodes like camera input or compositing data
 - Can draw masks with Grease pencil
 - Node groups like the node group in geometry node